mrhdias/perl6-Imlib2/README.md

 See Also
 --------
-* [Imlib2 Perl6 Module Documentation][1]
+* [Imlib2 Raku Module Documentation][1]
 * [Imlib2 Library Documentation][2]
 * [Imlib2 Source Repository][3]

 License
 -------

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl 6 itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Raku itself.

-[1]: lib/Imlib2.pod "Imlib2 Perl6 Module Documentation"
+[1]: lib/Imlib2.pod "Imlib2 Raku Module Documentation"
 [2]: http://docs.enlightenment.org/api/imlib2/html/ "Imlib2 Library Documentation"
 [3]: http://sourceforge.net/projects/enlightenment/files/imlib2-src/